Exploring Catalina Island: New Experiences on L.A.'s Island Getaway

 High over the site of the old St. Catherine hotel, there are two new attractions suitable for a new generation that prefers a little action: a zip line (five runs down the mountaintop, starting 600 feet above the ground) and five Aerial Adventure ropes obstacle courses of varying difficulty, from "pretty much a sidewalk in the sky" to "leap three feet sideways onto this coffee can-sized block swinging wildly from a rope."

 Since you can't rent a car, the only way to explore the island (besides rough hiking or boating around it) is to book a tour on one of the heavy overland vehicles that tackle the sometimes harrowing dirt roads.
-The narrated, two-hour East End Adventure is one of the most regular ones, running every day of the week.
-It jolts and jostles around the tip of Catalina hundreds of feet above Avalon, skirting roads that manage to cling to the brushy mountainside only because early settlers imported Australian eucalyptus trees, which have deep root systems capable of holding the earth against the hills.
+The narrated, two-hour adventures are the most popular ones.
+They jolt and jostle around the tip of Catalina hundreds of feet above Avalon, skirting roads that manage to cling to the brushy mountainside only because early settlers imported Australian eucalyptus trees, which have deep root systems capable of holding the earth against the hills.
 On the west side of the island (pictured above), the wide Pacific Ocean opens up—there's nothing out that way until Japan.
 Tour drivers will usually swing you by the island's roaming herd of buffalo—they were brought here for the filming of Zane Grey's western The Vanishing American (1924) and were never taken back home.
 Many palm trees, too, aren't native, having been brought for 1935's Mutiny on the Bounty with Clark Gable.

 Food prices aren't cheap on Catalina—everything has to be brought in—so you'll usually pay in the upper teens to the low $20s for a main dish at dinner.
 The trade-off is the setting: the Bluewater Grill is dockside, Maggie's Blue Rose is fresh Mexican with eclectic contemporary art, and Luau Larry's is a kitschy waterfront tiki dive with a Hawaiian menu and its own Wiki Wacker signature rum cocktail.
 There are other places to try, but one that the locals seem to approve of the most (you'll actually find them eating here) is the long-running Lobster Trap, located off the waterfront on Catalina Avenue.
 It merges top-notch seasonal seafood with shots, drinks, and the kind of super-casual atmosphere that inspires people to retire to islands like this.